 It is reported that an inshore fisherman based in Kirkcudbright fishes up to 4.8 km offshore in the following areas: Wigtown Bay; off Ross Island and around Hestan Island all year round and sells both locally and further afield.
-Examples of the fish caught and quantities landed by the said fisherman are displayed in Table 4.1.
+Examples of what fish caught and quantities landed by the said fisherman are displayed in Table 4.1.

-- (i) Wigtown Bay: the local smokehouse also obtains fish from the bay from April to October with an individual fishing for four to five hours each week and they sell the catch in the smokehouse: Grey mullet: 500 kg per year; flounder, 200 kg per year; thornback ray, 300 kg per year.
+(i) Wigtown Bay: The owner of a local Smokehouse fishes in the Bay from April to October for four to five hours each week and sells the catch in the smokehouse.
+Approximate quantities of the fish were reported: Grey mullet: 500 kg per year; flounder, 200 kg per year; thornback ray, 300 kg per year.
 He also buys lobster and crabs from a local fisherman.
-It is reported that winkle-picking takes place in the bay over winter and are sold to a shellfish processor in Kirkcudbright and onward sale abroad; - (ii) Kippford: A creel boat was observed lying on the upper beach area near the slipway in Kippford.
-However, it is reported that the boat owner no longer fishes; and
+It is reported that winkle-picking takes place in the bay over winter and are sold to a shellfish processor in Kirkcudbright and onward sale abroad;

-(iii) Kirkandrews Bay: It has been established that two small fishing boats work out of the bay.
+- (ii) Kippford: A creel boat was observed lying on the upper beach area near the slipway in Kippford.
+However, it is reported that the boat owner no longer fishes; and - (iii) Kirkandrews Bay: It has been established that two small fishing boats work out of the bay.
 It is reported that one fishes commercially for razor clams employing two scuba divers, who between them, collect approximately 800 kg of razor clams.
 They fish in Fleet-; Kirkcudbright-; and Wigtown-Bays all year round in shallow waters with a sandy seabed.
-The razor clams are sold to a local shellfish wholesaler who exports them live to Hong Kong.
+The razor clams are sold to a local shellfish wholesaler, who fly them out live to Hong Kong.
 It is reported that the other boat-owner is also a commercial fisherman who operates part -time and fishes for lobster, for approximately 6 months of the year between May and October.
 Approximately 24 creels are set off the coast between Kirkandrews Bay and Barlocco Island and between 100 kg and 200 kg y-1 of lobster are caught and are sold to a seafood processor/wholesaler in Ayr who export them to France, Spain and Italy.

 The banning of commercial cockle-picking, except by hand-raking in the area, is widely known and has been reported by several sources.
 It is reported that the hand raking industry supports approximately 30 local people.
 It has also been reported by various sources that illegal electro-fishing occurs in the area, mainly in Luce Bay but a few do so off the Isles of Fleet.
 Here, divers using small boats collect razor clams and sell them abroad due to the high price they command.
 It is reported that the cockles are sent to South Korea.
-In April 2017 the Scottish Government announced a consultation on whether electro-fishing for razor clams should be permitted.
+In April 2017 the Scottish government announced a consultation on whether electro-fishing for razor clams should be permitted.
 As such, any information pertaining to this illegal activity is not included in this report.